 It is possible to have a ship sold pendente lite.

 Typical grounds for an application are that a vessel is costing a disproportionate amount in daily expenses or is deteriorating owing to being under arrest for a long time or that a cargo is perishable.
-Therefore, the continuing and mounting expenses of arrest and the fact that goods are deteriorating are good reasons for which a Court may consider in ordering the property to be sold pendente lite.
-It is very difficult to advise on the precise timescale involved as this will largely be determined on a case-by-case basis and any objection by the Respondent to the Application will greatly prolong the process.
+Therefore, the continuing and mounting expenses of arrest and the fact that goods are deteriorating are good reasons which a Court may consider in ordering the property to be sold pendente lite.

+It is very difficult to advise on the precise timescale involved as this will largely be determined on a case by case basis and any objection by the Respondent to the Application will greatly prolong the process.

-Mr. George Zambartas holds a Bachelor of Arts degree in Law and Politics from the University of London's Queen Mary College and has over 20 years experience as a lawyer in England and in Cyprus.
+\Mr. George Zambartas holds a Bachelor of Arts degree in Law and Politics from the University of London's Queen Mary College and has over 20 years experience as a lawyer in England and in Cyprus.
 He has extensive experience in shipping encompassing ship financing, maritime claims (including ship arrest), ship management and purchase/sales of ships, including new builds.
-He has been instructed by leading international law firms and banks to provide legal opinions on high value shipping transactions on matters of Cyprus Law.
-He has undertaken ship registration, reflagging, re-naming and parallel registration in all major registries around the world.
-He has also given presentations on numerous shipping topics at various seminars.
-He moved to Cyprus in 1999 to take up the position as in house Legal Advisor of a global Shipping Company with a fleet of over 100 vessels.
+He has been instructed by leading international law firms and banks to provide legal opinions on high value shipping transactions on matters of Cy-prus Law.
+He has undertaken ship registration, re-flagging, re-naming and parallel registration in all major registries around the world.

+as in house Legal Advisor of a global Shipping Company with a fleet of over 100 vessels.
 In August 2008 he set up his own law firm L.G.
 Zambartas LLC.